 Create an identity for your Portfolio

-One of the first things you should keep in mind when building your writing portfolio is to place your photo or logo.
+One of the first things you should keep in mind when building your writing portfolio is to place your photo or logo, which you can create using a free logo maker.
 This will allow the client to feel more confident with your site and will also help them recognize and recommend you.

 Make sure that the image you choose to place, whether it is a photo or logo, reflects the personality you want to show in your portfolio.
 Remember that this is your work and the way in which many will see and remember you, so pay attention to every detail and choose the best option to be the image of your portfolio.
 For example, if you are a freelance essay writer, carefully describe the types of work in which you are competent and, if possible, attach your best texts as an illustration of your skills.
 If you do it right, sooner or later you will be told to “write my essay for me,” which is what we aim for, right?